Nadeem-Mansuri/cloud-devops-Linux-Interview-question/README.md

 ==PROXY LINUX INTERVIEW QUES==

-uname -rsv - kernel
+uname -rsv - kernel.
 Initramfs, where it is located.
-If initramfs got correcpted. how to repair. how to identity you are working in a physical or a virtual server - dmidecode -t How to create a LVM. lsblk - fdisk -l , disk is not reflecting using lsblk or fdisk command. how to reduce the disk size to LVM.
+If initramfs got correcpted. how to repair. how to identity you are working in a physical or a virtual server - dmidecode -t How to create a LVM. lsblk - fdisk -l. disk is not reflecting using lsblk or fdisk command. how to reduce the disk size to LVM.
 RHEL 8 - XFS.
 How to reduce